 NFL Bye Weeks

 All sports offer their athletes breaks from the grind of athletic competition.
-The MLB, NBA, and NHL all have All-Star breaks that give players and teams a break from the grind of the regular season which in the world of American football is commonly referred NFL bye weeks.
+The MLB, NBA, and NHL all have All-Star breaks that give players and teams a break from the grind of the regular season.

-The NFL does have the Pro Bowl, which showcases the top talent in the league that year, but this game is played after the conclusion on the NFL Playoffs, just before the Super Bowl.
+In professional football, these are bye weeks.
+The NFL does have the Pro Bowl, which showcases the top talent in the league that year, but this game is played after the conclusion on the NFL Playoffs and just before the Super Bowl.

 Less Downtime due to Thursday Night Football